Starting a book group

 JULY 25, 2022

 How many times have you been asked the question: which do you prefer most, print or digital books?
 The Pew Research Center questions Americans about their reading habits and preferred book format every year.
-33 percent say they read both print books and eBooks.
+Here are the topline numbers: 75 percent of adults in the United States read a book in some format over the last year.

 Princeton Public Library